gocd/docs.go.cd/installation/configure_proxy.md

+---
+description: Tip and examples on how to configue a Proxy server to use with GoCD
+keywords: proxy server, configure proxy server, gocd apache, gocd nginx, custom ssl ports, coninuous delivery
+---

-# Configure a Proxy
+# Configure a Proxy server to use with GoCD

-It is sometimes useful to front Go with a proxy server.
+It is sometimes useful to front GoCD with a proxy server.
 In this section, we give you some tips and examples on how to achieve this.

 ## GoCD with Apache

-An example of how to configure Go with Apache is shown below.
+An example of how to configure GoCD with Apache is shown below.

 **Assumptions:**

 -   You have Apache with mod\_proxy installed
--   The Apache server sits on the same machine as the Go server (localhost)
+-   The Apache server sits on the same machine as the GoCD server (localhost)

 ```apache
 Listen nnn.nnn.nnn.nnn:80